HOMELESS SERVICES OVERVIEW

 The City of Pomona plans, coordinates and organizes strategies to assist the City's homeless population in collaboration with other public and private organizations.

 The Homeless Services Coordinator oversees the services provided to assist the homeless in the City.
 Responsibilities include the development of Pomona's Continuum of Care Plan, the implementation of the Homeless Response Program, and the administration of the Emergency Solutions and Supporting Housing Program grants.
 The Homeless Services Coordinator also serves as a liaison for homeless issues at the local, regional, county and state levels.

 The County of Los Angeles through Los Angeles Homeless Services Authority (LAHSA) has the primary responsibility for providing regional homeless services.
 The City of Pomona provides the above additional services to assist the homeless community within the City.

 HOMELESS ASSISTANCE PROGRAMS

-EMERGENCY SHELTER GRANT
+EMERGENCY SOLUTIONS GRANT

-Funded through the Department of Housing and Urban Development, the Emergency Shelter Grant Program is designed to help improve the quality of emergency shelters and transitional housing for the homeless.
+Funded through the Department of Housing and Urban Development, the Emergency Solutions Grant Program is designed to help improve the quality of emergency shelters and transitional housing for the homeless.
 The type of activities which are eligible for funding under this program include:

 SUPPORTIVE HOUSING PROGRAM